chaksourav/NonParametric-Density-Estimation/README.md

 ## Reference

-A snapshot of the findings can be found in the : `presentation.pdf.pdf`
+A snapshot of the findings can be found in the : `presentation.pdf`

 The full theoretical derivations and simulation results are documented in the accompanying project report: `report.pdf`